 One major challenge identified by Development Practitioners in Northern Ghana and in Denmark was the high numbers of out-of-school children, described as “the dilemma of education in Northern Ghana.”
 As a way of addressing the out-of-school children phenomenon, SfL developed a functional literacy programme in 1995, which has evolved to become what is now known as Complementary Basic Education (CBE).

 SfL has since been implementing the model in partnership with DANIDA, USAID, DFID and UNICEF and with support from relevant Government agencies such as the Ministry of Education and the Ghana Education Service.
-Currently, nine other CSOs/NGOs have joined in the implementation of the model under the Ghana CBE Programme.

 OPERATIONS AND FUNDING